Firstly, we would like to welcome you to our blog.

 Our aim is to provide you with information that is easy to understand and to assist you to navigate your financial circumstances.

-A Debt Agreement is an arrangement under the Bankruptcy Act to settle most of the debts which you cannot pay by a payment arrangement which will go over three or five years.
+A Debt Agreement is an arrangement under the Bankruptcy Act to settle most of the debts which you cannot pay by a payment arrangement that will go over three or five years.

 You are not released from your debts till you have fully complied with the terms of your Debt Agreement.